Better Times (album)

 Better Times is the seventh studio album by Australian rock band The Black Sorrows.
 The album was released in September 1992 and peaked at number 13 on the ARIA Albums Chart, becoming the band's third consecutive top-twenty album.

 In March 1993, the album was re-released with The Revelators' Amazing Stories.
 Upon re-release, the album peaked at number 14 on the ARIA Albums Chart.

-At the ARIA Music Awards of 1993, the album earned The Black Sorrows a nomination for ARIA Award for Best Group, losing to "Weather with You" by Crowded House.
+At the ARIA Music Awards of 1993, the album earned The Black Sorrows a nomination for Best Group, losing to "Weather with You" by Crowded House.
 Joe Camilleri was nominated for Producer of the Year for his work on this album, but lost to Simon Hussey.

 Pascoe & Gray Design and Eryk Photography were nominated for Best Cover Art for their work on Better Times, but lost to Paul McNeil and Richard All.